vincevv017/nyc-restaurant-intelligence/monitoring/README.md

 ---

-> **Dashboard refresh:** Snowsight dashboards do not auto-refresh.
-Set a schedule via **Dashboard settings → Auto-refresh**. `ACCOUNT_USAGE` views have up to 45 minutes of latency — requests made this morning may not appear until mid-afternoon.
+> **ACCOUNT_USAGE latency:** Views like `CORTEX_AGENT_USAGE_HISTORY` have up to 45 minutes of latency — requests made this morning may not appear until mid-afternoon.
+When running these as worksheets, allow for this lag before concluding a query returned no results.

-> **Upgrading to interactive date filters:** All six tile queries use hardcoded `DATEADD` ranges.
-Snowsight provides a built-in system filter `:daterange` that replaces these with an interactive date picker shared across all tiles.
-To enable it, replace `WHERE col >= DATEADD('day', -N, ...)` with `WHERE col = :daterange` in each query — using `=` (the only supported comparator).
-Columns must be `TIMESTAMP` type; `DATE` columns like `USAGE_DATE` require a cast: `USAGE_DATE::TIMESTAMP_NTZ = :daterange`.
-Once added to any tile query, a date range dropdown appears at the top of the dashboard automatically.
-A companion filter `:datebucket` can replace `DATE_TRUNC('day', col)` in GROUP BY clauses to let users toggle between daily, weekly, and monthly views.
-Both filters default to "Last day" — change the default to "Last 7 days" and select Save so all users open the dashboard on the same range.
-Ref: [Snowsight filter documentation](https://docs.snowflake.com/en/user-guide/ui-snowsight-filters).

 ---